Lowcountry Montessori School Staff

 Ms. Amy Scarborough, has been involved in Montessori education for five years as either a parent or lead teacher.
 She is currently finishing her M.Ed. in Montessori Elementary from Lander University and last year was the Art Guide at LMS.
 She has her Ph.D. in Cultural and Historic Studies from Oregon State University and both her M.A. in Apparel and Textiles and B.A. in Geography and International Studies from the University of Georgia.
 Previous to LMS, she was a professor for twelve years and a curator.
 She and her daughters who are in lower elementary and primary love being a part of the LMS community.
 Ms. Amy grew up in Alabama and has lived in Savannah, Oregon, Houston, New York City, and Athens, Georgia.
 She loves to travel with her husband and kids.

 Boston and her daughter are so excited to be joining our Lowcountry Montessori family.
 Boston has been teaching first and second grade at Lady’s Island Elementary for the past thirteen years.
 She holds a Bachelor’s of Arts Degree in Political Science from Lander University and a Master’s of Arts Degree in Early Childhood Education and Elementary Education from the University of South Carolina.
 As a life-long learner, the pursuit of a Montessori Certification was an easy choice.
-She is married to a Beaufort native and they have one daughter.
+She has one daughter who is a Montessori student.
 They love spending family time together.

 Jessica Gonzalez, Lower Elementary Assistant, J.Gonzalez@Lowcomo.com